hpfem/hermes-tutorial/doc/src/hermes2d/D-adaptivity.rst

-Tutorial Part IV (Automatic Adaptivity)
+Tutorial Part D (Automatic Adaptivity)
 =======================================

 So far we have not paid any attention to the accuracy of results.
 In general,